Reliance says it has halted supply of diluents to Venezuela, not raised oil buying

-NEW DELHI (Reuters) - India’s Reliance Industries Ltd, operator of the world’s biggest refining complex, said on Wednesday it had halted supply of diluents to Venezuela’s national oil company PDVSA and will not resume such sales until sanctions are lifted.
+NEW DELHI, March 13 (Reuters) - India’s Reliance Industries Ltd, operator of the world’s biggest refining complex, said on Wednesday it had halted supply of diluents to Venezuela’s national oil company PDVSA and will not resume such sales until sanctions are lifted.

 U.S. Secretary of State Mike Pompeo met India’s Foreign Secretary Vijay Gokhale on Monday and they discussed India’s purchases of oil from the current Venezuelan government led by Nicolas Maduro.